Search

 As moisture-wicking technology advances, we’ll see the best of both worlds blended into fabrics.
 This means breathable cotton-poly blends for casual shirts or wool-nylon blends for socks and base layers.
 Enhanced finishing processes like nano spinning will also let more natural fabrics compete on performance.

 Ultimately, the ideal moisture-wicking fabric blend balances activity needs, comfort, and eco-impact.
-The good news is quality options exist on all fronts – whether sweating it out on a trail run or just looking sharp at the office.
+The good news is that quality options exist on all fronts—whether sweating it out on a trail run or just looking sharp at the office.

 How Moisture-Wicking Fabrics Work

-We must explore the structural design and fabric technologies that drive sweat control to understand moisture-wicking apparel.
+To understand moisture-wicking apparel, we must explore the structural design and fabric technologies that drive sweat control.
 These fabrics excel at moving moisture thanks to specialized knits, weaves, fiber blends, and mechanical or chemical finishes.

 On a microscopic level, sweat-wicking fabric fibers have unique shapes and surfaces that prevent moisture from fully absorbing.
 The textures then encourage liquid sweat to adhere and spread out rapidly.
 This moisture can quickly reach the outer surface for evaporation instead of accumulating next to the skin.